SaiDuanZX/IntuneDocs/intune/conditional-access-integrate-jamf.md

 - [Company Portal app for macOS](https://aka.ms/macoscompanyportal)
 - macOS devices with OS X 10.11 Yosemite or later

+ > [!NOTE]
+    > You cannot add multiple Jamf Pro instance to one Intune tenant, currently we only support one Jamf instance per tenant

 ## Connecting Intune to Jamf Pro

 To connect Intune with Jamf Pro you: